Skip to content

 The Teosto Fund was established in 2009 for the purpose of promoting Finnish creative musical art and improving the conditions for it.
 The purpose of the Fund is to maintain and secure the continuity of these promotion activities in a situation where previous sources of funding are reduced or eliminated.

 The primary source of the money in the Teosto Fund’s are the cultural contributions withheld for promotion activities, which Teosto withholds by the decision of its voting members.
 The right to withhold cultural contributions is based on Teosto’s membership agreement and its reciprocal representation agreements with foreign copyright societies.
-In 2024, the percentage of cultural contributions withheld from royalties was 6.0% (2023: 6.0%) after the deduction of costs, i.e. about EUR 3.8 million.
+In 2025, the percentage of cultural contributions withheld from royalties was, depending on the category of use, 6–6.5% after the deduction of costs, which were about EUR 4.2 million.

 The Teosto Fund is a self-financed reserve, the capital of which is intended for the promotion of Finnish creative music.
 Teosto’s investment policy guides the use and investment activities of the Fund.
 The general investment principles are decided on by the General Meeting, which has authorised the Board of Directors to decide on the approval of the investment policy and the organisation and supervision of investment activities.